INVESTMENT FIRM PRIVACY NOTICE

-Where you submit queries or messages to ICCL through the contact form, we collect details of your name, email address, phone number and message.
+Where you submit queries or messages to ICCL through the contact form on our website or by telephone, we collect details of your name, email address, phone number and message.

-We collect information about your computer browser including your IP address and other information derived from cookies used on this website.
+We collect information about your computer browser including your IP address and other information derived from cookies used on our website.
 Please see our Cookies Policy for further information.

 HOW & WHY WE PROCESS YOUR PERSONAL INFORMATION

-We may use your personal information to provide you with the services available through the ICCL website such as:
+We will use your personal information to correspond with you or in performance of our statutory duties or to provide you with our services (particularly those services available through our website) such as:

-maintaining our internal database of contributing, defaulting and non-performing investment firms; and
+- maintaining our internal database of contributing, defaulting and non-performing investment firms;

-The ICCL may also anonymise and aggregate data which it receives for its business purposes which may include the sharing of such anonymised data with third parties.
+The ICCL will also anonymise and aggregate data which it receives for its business purposes which may include the sharing of such anonymised data with third parties.

 Service Providers, Agents & Insurance Providers